LoginRadius/node-js-sdk/README.md

 <h6 id="GetRefreshedSocialUserProfile-get-"> Refresh User Profile (GET)</h6>
- The User Profile API is used to get the latest updated social profile data from the user’s social account after authentication.
+ The User Profile API is used to get the latest updated social profile data from the user's social account after authentication.
 The social profile will be retrieved via oAuth and OpenID protocols.
-The data is normalized into LoginRadius’ standard data format.
+The data is normalized into LoginRadius' standard data format.
 This API should be called using the access token retrieved from the refresh access token API.
 [More Info](https://www.loginradius.com/docs/api/v2/customer-identity-api/refresh-token/refresh-user-profile)

  ```

 var accessToken = "<accessToken>"; //Required
 var fields = null; //Optional

 lrv2.socialApi.getRefreshedSocialUserProfile(accessToken, fields).then((response) => {
     console.log(response);
 }).catch((error) => {